-Several times each term special events or activities are scheduled by the SGA & Office of Campus Life.
-These activities may include concerts, trips, multicultural activities, speakers, films, club days, food specials, or recreational activities.
+Each semester, special events and activities are scheduled by Student Engagement.
+These activities may include concerts, trips, speakers, films, club showcase days, or recreational activities.
 Activities are offered at times where both residential and commuter students have opportunities for participation.